hrhotz/galaxy2shiny2galaxy/README.md

     ###REPLACE###  key = "API KEY of an ADMIN USER"

-You could modify this script by adding a delete statment, once the file is copied back into the Galaxy history
+You could modify this script by adding a delete statement, once the file is copied back into the Galaxy history

 Support & Bug Reports